-ISS UES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT
+ISSU ES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT

 PUBLIC SERVICES -

-a) Would the project result in substantial adverse physical impacts associated with the provision of, or the need for, new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the following public services:
+a) Would the project result in substantial ad need for, new or physically altered govern significant environmental impacts, in orde performance objectives for any of the foll verse physical im nmental facilities, er to maintain acc owing public serv pacts associated wit the construction of v eptable service ratio ices: th the provision of which could caus s, response time of, or the se s, or other

 i.
-Fire protection?
+Fire protection? \boxtimes

 ii.
-Police protection? $\boxtimes$
+Police protection? \boxtimes

 iii.
-Schools?
+Schools? \square

 iv.
-Parks?
+Parks? \square

-٧. Other public facilities?
+٧. Other public facilities? \boxtimes